 Important features of the Trailing Bot

 - Because the price of the base currency is increasing, the bot will use not only the investment that was assigned originally but also the available balance on the account;

 - In case of insufficient funds, the number of grid decreases.
 This is absolutely normal as the main purpose of the Trailing option is not to work with original parameters, but to adjust to new market conditions;

-- The Trailing bot is a self-recovering automated system and regularly checks the integrity of the structure for stable performance.
-If an order is removed for any reason, or if the order cannot be placed, the bot will try to independently restore it by placing new orders;
+- Trailing bot is a self-recovering automated system and regularly checks the integrity of the structure for stable performance.
+If the order is removed for any reason, or if the order cannot be placed, the bot will try to independently restore it by placing new orders;

 - Trailing works only when the price constantly increases.
 If the price drops, then the trailing stops working and the bot continues to generate profit in the new grid.

 - If Stop Loss is enabled, it will follow the trailing grid at a set percentage below the lower border of the grid.

 During the initial configuration, the system operates by the "profit per grid" option - this value shows how much profit percentage the bot earns at the moment of the filling of the sell order.

 "Profit per grid" is calculated by the following formula:

 [Distance between grids in %] - 2x [maker fee in %]